 That’s the challenge that Greg Wyler, CEO of OneWeb, has taken on.
 He has good company in his quest – Sir Richard Branson, Founder of the Virgin Group, and Dr. Paul E. Jacobs, Executive Chairman of Qualcomm Incorporated, are on OneWeb’s board of directors.

-OneWeb had a challenge for Design Concepts – design ground-based satellite terminals for three usage scenarios and a portable solar array.
+OneWeb had a challenge for Delve – design ground-based satellite terminals for three usage scenarios and a portable solar array.
 Then create realistic visual renderings and build a high-fidelity visual model for the Satellite 2015 show.

 And, by the way, get it all done within a month.